rosmed/rosmed.github.io/ismr2026/container.md

 > **Before you start:** Make sure you have a Vast.ai account and have added credits.
 See [Prerequisites](prerequisites.html) for account setup instructions.

+> **For ISMR2026 Participants:** We will add you to the 'ismr2026' team on vast.ai, which allows us to share virtual Linux environments using the workshop's credit.
+Please send your e-mail address with the conference organizer (tokuda@bwh.harvard.edu).

+Make sure you have a Vast.ai account and have added credits.
+See [Prerequisites](prerequisites.html) for account setup instructions.

 ## Step 1: Open the ISMR2026 Tutorial Template

 Click the following link to open the tutorial template in the Vast.ai Console:
 [ISMR2026 Tutorial Template](https://cloud.vast.ai?ref_id=424992&template_id=8dc667bcbe3627327750f6dc1af8bc8c)

 Alternatively, log in to Vast.ai, navigate to **Templates** in the left sidebar, and find the **ISMR2026 Tutorial** template.
-It is tagged with Cuda 12.9, SSH, and Jupyter.

 ![ISMR2026 Tutorial template on the Templates page](images/vastai_1_template.png)